 The number of blooms in the desert depends on rain and temperature.
 Too little rain provides a poor climate for seed germination, but too much rain may wash away or rot the seeds.
 Warm days usually indicate a good blooming season.
 But if the sun gets too hot (over 85 degrees F in February and March), the seeds may become parched and seedlings scorched.
 Very cold temperatures could mean no blossoms.

-And with the unusually rainy Lake Havasu City winter, blooms are prevalent in the areas in and around the area.
+And with the unusually rainy Lake Havasu City winter, blooms are prevalent in and around the area.

 Because of the range of altitudes, Arizona contains almost every kind of wildflower or wild flowering plant native to North America.
 In the Eastern Mojave Desert in and around the Lake Havasu City area, the following flowers can be found: